shamansystems/Cheap-FOCer-2/README.md

 - https://github.com/shamansystems/Cheap-FOCer-2/blob/master/design/JLCPCB%20and%20LCSC/JLCPCB%20and%20LCSC%20Ordering%20Guide.docx

 ## Warning
+- The Cheap FOCer 2 has been bench tested but is still being field tested.
+Hardware or firmware flaws could still exist and affect user operation.
 - You are liable for any and all controllers built using this design.
 This product is intended for hobbyists and not intended for commercial use.

 ## Support Thread